This post was most recently updated on January 6, 2022.

 Spot's Preventive Care packages, which are available at a low additional cost each month, can help pet parents take a proactive rather than reactive approach to pet health, too.
 Taking pets in for annual upkeep (and getting insurance for dental cleanings, deworming, etc.) is another way to spend more time supporting health and less time treating symptoms.
 With an add-on preventive care package, you can get reimbursed for some of those routine treatments, making regular visits to the vet an easier decision.

 At Spot, we know that your pet’s health doesn’t begin and end at the vet office.
 Let’s work together in supporting your pet’s whole health.
 We have dog insurance and cat insurance plans that cover holistic pet care.
-Good luck with your holistic pet care explorations, and remember to get a free quote for your pet!
+Good luck with your holistic explorations, and remember to get a free quote for your pet!

 *Supplements must be prescribed to treat a covered condition and must be prescribed by a licensed vet.
 However, supplements prescribed for general health maintenance or weight maintenance are not covered by Spot pet insurance plans.